mlsys-seo/gyro-dropout/README.md

         1. CIFAR10
         2. CIFAR100

-## Instruction for running no dropout experiment
+## Instruction for running experiments
-1. Run the following command for running the experiment.
+1. Run the following command for running the experiment without dropout.
 ```bash
 python main.py --model=lenet --dataset=cifar100 --do_augmentation=True
 ```

-## Instruction for running conventional dropout experiment
-1. Run the following command for running the experiment.
+2. Run the following command for running the experiment with conventional dropout.
 ```bash
 python main.py --model=lenet --dataset=cifar100 --do_conventional_dropout=True --do_augmentation=True
 ```

-## Instruction for running gyro dropout experiment
-1. Run the following command for running the experiment.
+3. Run the following command for running the experiment with gyro dropout.
 ```bash
 python main.py --model=lenet --dataset=cifar100 --do_gyro_dropout=True --do_augmentation=True
 ```